yorkeccak/ttc-optimisation/README.md

 - **Medium:** 10 moderately challenging questions.
 - **Hard:** 10 advanced, in-depth questions.

-This consistent structure allows you to quickly navigate through topics and focus on the level of challenge that suits your needs.
+This consistent structure allows you to quickly navigate through topics and focus on the level of challenge.

 ## How to Use

-- **For Educators:** Integrate these benchmarks into your curriculum to assess student progress.
+- **For LLMS:** Integrate these benchmarks with our models to test their performance in terms of output tokens (ttc).
-- **For Students:** Use the questions for self-assessment and practice.
-- **For Enthusiasts:** Challenge yourself by exploring diverse subjects and difficulty levels.

 ## Contributing